 White sesame seeds

-- Boil the sweet potato ‘til cooked, drain and then peel off.
+- Boil the sweet potato ‘til soft, drain and then peel off.

-- Mash the sweet potato ‘til you have a mashed texture, set aside to cool
+- Mash the sweet potato, then set aside to cool

 - Using a pan/wok over medium heat, add the milk and sugar and mix until the sugar is thoroughly dissolved.